Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

  - Run [06-resource-server-check-permission-by-scp]
  - Run [07-client-access-resource-server-check-permission-by-scp]

-Use web browser to access `http://localhost:8080/client/resource-server-1/scope/resource-server-1-scope-1`.
-It should return `Hi, this is resource-server-1.
+Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/scope/resource-server-1-scope-1`.
+After log in, it should return `Hi, this is resource-server-1.
 You can access my endpoint: /scope/resource-server-1-scope-1`, which means client-1 can access resource-server-1's `/scope/resource-server-1-scope-1` endpoint.

-Use web browser to access `http://localhost:8080/client/resource-server-1/scope/resource-server-1-scope-2`.
-It should return `500` error, which means client-1 can not access resource-server-1's `/scope/resource-server-1-scope-2` endpoint.
+Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/scope/resource-server-1-scope-2`.
+After log in, it should return `500` error, which means client-1 can not access resource-server-1's `/scope/resource-server-1-scope-2` endpoint.

 In `application.yml`, `spring.security.oauth2.registration.client-1.scope` only contains `api://<resource-server-1-client-id>/resource-server-1.scope-1`, not contains `api://<resource-server-1-client-id>/resource-server-1.scope-2`, so in access token, the `scp` claim only contains `api://<resource-server-1-client-id>/resource-server-1.scope-1`.